onflow/flow/docs/content/dapp-development/mainnet-account-setup.md

 ![send](port-send.png)

 A Blocto view will show up, review the details and hit "Approve".
-The transaction will be broadcasted and processed - this may take a few seconds.
+The transaction will be broadcast and processed - this may take a few seconds.

 Finally, a screen confirmation will be displayed with the status `Transaction Sealed - Transaction Complete`.
 You can verify the correctness by reviewing the events.
 Locate the event type `FlowToken.TokensDeposited` and confirm the recipient, it should be your non-custodial address.